 Transmission expansion is critical to facilitating efficient CLCPA energy target achievement.
-The current New York transmission system, at both local and bulk levels, is inadequate to achieve currently required policy objectives.
-Renewable generation pockets throughout the State become more constrained as an increasing number of intermittent generation resources connect, necessitating transmission upgrades to make the renewable energy deliverable.
-A significant portion of projected renewable generation will be built in upstate New York areas that are geographically and electrically distant from the major consumer hubs in downstate New York, in which fossil generation is being retired.
+The current New York transmission system, at both local and bulk levels, is inadequate to achieve $currently \, required \, policy \, objectives. \,\, Renewable \, generation \, pockets \, throughout \, the \, State \, become \, and \, become \, policy \, objectives \, and \, become \, and \, be$ more constrained as an increasing number of intermittent generation resources connect, necessitating transmission upgrades to make the renewable energy deliverable.
+A significant portion of projected renewable generation will be built in upstate New York areas that which are geographically and electrically distant from the major consumer hubs in downstate New York. while downstate in which fossil generation is being retired.
 Bulk and local transmission constraints on today's grid will limit the effective delivery of renewable energy to consumers throughout the State.
+A significant portion of projected renewable generation will be built in upstate New York areas, which are geographically and electrically distant from the major consumer hubs in downstate New York, while downstate fossil generation is being retired.
 Without significant timely transmission expansion to provide access to renewable energy resource rich areas, the renewable energy cannot efficiently traverse New York State and be delivered to consumers.

-Figure 25: Upstate/Downstate Energy Production Comparison by Type for 2021 Actual
+Figure 253525: Upstate/Downstate Energy Production Comparison by Type for 2021Actual